ar-io/ar-io-sdk/README.md

 #### `saveObservations({ reportTxId, failedGateways })`

 Saves the observations of the current epoch.
-Requires `signer` to be provided on `IO.init` to sign the transaction.
+Requires `signer` to be provided on `ARIO.init` to sign the transaction.

-_Note: Requires `signer` to be provided on `IO.init` to sign the transaction._
+_Note: Requires `signer` to be provided on `ARIO.init` to sign the transaction._

 ```typescript
 const ario = ARIO.init({ signer: new ArweaveSigner(jwk) });